-10 years ago I moved in with my other half, to his mother’s house, it was a temporary arrangement just so we could save for a deposit for a home of our own.
-This was when we were young and full of adventure, having kids was a lifetime away.
-The only thing that was in my plans was my outfit for the weekend and what pub or club we would hit.
+10 years ago, I moved with my other half into his mother’s house.
+It was a temporary arrangement just so we could save for a deposit for a home of our own.
+This was when we were young and full of adventure and having kids was a lifetime away.
+The only thing that was in my plans was my outfit for the weekend and which pub or club we would hit.

-We got married in 2010 in Vegas with all the family and friends around us.
-No sooner was the vows said, my mum in law would joke about the coat and when was I going to get down to the matter of grandchildren.
+My husband and I got married in 2010 in Vegas with all our family and friends around us.
+No sooner were the vows said, my mother in law would joke about the coat, and when was I going to get down to the matter of grandchildren?
 3 years later, sure enough, I fell pregnant!
-I was having a girl.
-(I couldn’t wait to find out) My mother in law was delighted with the news just like the rest of the family.
+I was having a girl (I couldn’t wait to find out).
+My mother in law was delighted with the news, just like the rest of the family.
 I would call up to her every Wednesday morning during my pregnancy, for a cup of tea and an egg in a cup.
 We would chat and laugh about everything and nothing at the same time.
 She’d put my recliner up and stick on an old movie, sometimes we would even have a snooze, she always had the house was so cosy and we felt so at ease in each others company.

-One Wednesday morning I called and she wasn’t there, I gave her a quick ring, and no answer..
-Very strange I thought,
+One Wednesday morning I called and she wasn’t there.

-Christmas is such a time of joy but also Mixed with a lot of sadness for so many families.
-My mother in law loved Christmas and she would be so proud of our girl in the red coat and bonnet today.
-She wears it so well and knows its gift from Nanna B in heaven.
+Christmas is such a time of joy but it is also mixed with a lot of sadness for so many families.
+My mother in law loved Christmas, and she would be so proud of our girl in the red coat and bonnet today.
+She wears it so well and knows its gift from Nanna B in Heaven.
 Everywhere she goes in it people stop us and tell us how beautiful it is on her, asking me where I got it and saying it is just made for her.
 This keeps Nanna B at the heart of the conversation, exactly the way she would want it and exactly the way it’s meant to be.

-3 years gone today, You are always in our thoughts, I dedicate the story of the red coat to you ****
+3 years gone today, you are always in our thoughts.
+I dedicate the story of the red coat to you x